Saba Nazir

 Saba Nazir (born 1 November 1992) is a Pakistani cricketer who plays as a right-arm off break bowler.
 In October 2019, she was named in Pakistan's squad for their series against Bangladesh.
-She made her Women's Twenty20 International (WT20I) debut for Pakistan, against Bangladesh, on 30 October 2019.
+She made her Women's Twenty20 International (WT20I) debut against the visiting Bangladesh in that series, on 30 October 2019.

 In June 2021, she was named in Pakistan's squad for their series against the West Indies.